Welcome

 SQE2 Syllabus

-For SQE2, you are required to understand the income tax treatment of business owners, including sole traders and partners, and the processes for calculating and reporting income tax.
-In your revision, focus on:
+For SQE2, you are required to understand the income tax treatment of business owners, including sole traders and partners, and the processes for calculating and reporting income tax, with a focus on the following syllabus points:

 • The categories of persons (and entities) chargeable to income tax in business contexts